ajaxian79/algorithms/notes/manacher.md

 - BST invariant is recursive: every node ∈ (lower, upper) bound from its ancestors.

 - Z-array `z[i]` is the longest substring starting at i that matches a prefix.

+- Edit distance is LCS with a twist: substitution is a third option at each cell.